 My Internship as a Graphic Designer at Bali’s International Film Festival

-What I ended up enjoying the most about Bali, as abstract as it sounds, is that feeling of freedom that I didn't feel back at home.
-If I wanted to go on a boat trip, climb a mountain, party hard till dawn, or chill nearby the beach, I could do it whenever I wanted and with whoever I wanted.
+What I ended up enjoying the most about Bali, as corny as it sounds, is that feeling of freedom that I didn't feel back home.
+If I wanted to go on a boat trip, climb a mountain, party hard till dawn, or just chill nearby the beach, I could do it whenever I wanted and with whoever I wanted.
 It's a pretty chill and soothing lifestyle that transformed me into a more free and happy person.

 Looking back at it now, I can confidently say that my internship abroad was the greatest experience I’ve ever lived.